WSU-kduncan/cs2900-HaroldJCromwell/Projects/Project3/Project03.md

 ### Part 2:
 -Even though it is possible to build image with minikubes, the steps to do so use docker image buildingto create the image so I went with buildah to complete the second part of 2.

 -To install buildah you need to used the command yum -y install buildah (the docs for buildah used yum so I followed).
 In order to create an image you will need to run the command: buildah bud -t dockerfilename.
+When creating a buildfile buildah will use its own native commands:

+container =$(nameofbaseimage)

+buildah copy "just like copy from docker, it will move a file to the target destination"

+buildah run "just like run from docker, runs a command with the buildfile"

+buildah commit "this commits the container to the image"